chris-short/kubereadme.com/README.md

-# devopsreadme.xyz
+# kubernetesreadme.com

-[devopsreadme.xyz](https://devopsreadme.xyz) — What to Read to Learn More About DevOps
+[kubernetesreadme.com](https://kubernetesreadme.com) — What to Read to Learn More About Kubernetes